-Trademarked Colors: Cadburry Purple
+Trademarked Colors: Cadbury Purple

 How Cadbury Got Its Start

-At the time, there was no such thing as the chocolate bar as we know it today.
+At the time, there was no such thing as a chocolate bar as we know it today.
 The earliest version was a coarse, bitter pastille introduced in the late 1850s.
 Swiss chocolate makers, however, were already experimenting with recipes that blended milk with chocolate to produce a creamy bar.

 Cadbury’s store was a success, and he quickly expanded.
 He moved into a larger building and purchased a nearby warehouse.
 He began focusing on chocolate and cocoa products, which were his top-selling items.